RTO-Websites/dynamic-conditions/trunk/README.txt

 1. Widget options for conditions

 == Changelog ==
+= 1.2.2 =
+* Improve parsing of acf dates
+* Add icon to elements with condition in preview
+* Fix some issues

 = 1.2.1 =
 * Fix issue with date timestamp in custom skins
 * Improve performance